cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/07-pointers.md

 <br>

-### Returning a pointer to a local variable on the heap
+### Returning a pointer to a variable on the heap

-It is better to create the local variable on the heap if a pointer to any local variable has to be returned from a function.
+It is better to create the variable on the heap if a pointer to such a variable has to be returned from a function.
 However, _dev should take care of cleaning up the heap memory._

 - Following code is an example of how not to free up heap memory.